-- According to NICE, patients over the age of 55 with recent onset, unexplained, and persistent dyspepsia (over 4–6 weeks) should be referred urgently for endoscopy to exclude cancer
+As per NICE guidance, patients over the age of 55 with recent onset, unexplained, and persistent dyspepsia (over 4–6 weeks) should be referred urgently for endoscopy to exclude cancer.

 When should I test for Helicobacter pylori?

-- Patients with uncomplicated dyspepsia unresponsive to lifestyle change and antacids, following a single one month course of proton pump inhibitor (PPI), without alarm symptoms
+- Patients with uncomplicated dyspepsia unresponsive to lifestyle change and antacids, following a single 1 month course of proton pump inhibitor (PPI), without alarm symptoms

 - options should be discussed with patients, as the prevalence of Helicobacter pylori (HP) in developed countries is falling, and is lower than 15% in many areas in the UK.
 A trial of PPI should usually be prescribed before testing, unless the likelihood of HP is higher than 20% (older people; people of North African ethnicity; those living in a known high-risk area), in which case the patient should have a test for HP first, or in parallel with a course of PPI